kg4ydw/noacli/documentation/Readme-feedback.md

 It might also be nice to have a visualizer for cpu and resource use for running jobs.
-But this is highly non-portable and Qt doesn't even support proper colleciton of cpu usage stats from wait4, which is mostly portable.
+But this is highly non-portable and Qt doesn't even support proper collection of cpu usage stats from wait4, which is mostly portable.
 (Maybe time to rewrite QProcess to be more pythonic?)

+Even if it only works in linux and bypasses QProcess to get the info, a process monitor could be added if monitoring long running jobs would be useful.
+(Maybe a process monitor would also make a good stand alone tool too?
+Does top need to be replaced (again)?)

 # Remote stub

-Before I fully explored ssh multiplexing, I considered writing a remote stub to multiplex.
+Before I fully explored ssh multiplexing, I considered writing a remote stub to multiplex over ssh.
 This would still be needed for sudo support.
-Other things this would help are remote environment variable management, working directory tracking, and full remote job management.
+Other things this would help are remote environment variable management, remote working directory tracking, and full remote job management.

 # Better ssh support